 Advocacy areas in which we represent clients include efforts to support Congressional appropriations for and reauthorization of existing bioenergy programs, efforts to influence rulemaking to implement bioenergy programs, and efforts to secure financing for construction of biofuel production facilities.

-- Representing biobased chemical producers, we have tackled unique questions of first impression before EPA regarding application of TSCA obligations to biobased chemicals and have assisted with how the issues are framed and resolved.
+- B&C has tackled unique questions of first impression before EPA regarding application of TSCA obligations to biobased chemicals and has assisted with how the issues are framed and resolved.

-- We have prepared and obtained approvals for microbial chemical substances under EPA’s MCAN program.
+- B&C has prepared and obtained approvals for microbial chemical substances under EPA’s MCAN program.

-- We have assisted large chemical producers with assessing their naming conventions under TSCA of chemical substances procured from naturally-occurring substances.
+- B&C has assisted large chemical producers with assessing their naming conventions under TSCA of chemical substances procured from naturally-occurring substances.

-- Our government relations professionals have assisted large and small chemical, biotechnology, and biofuel clients advance their bioenergy policy objectives before Congress, the U.S. Department of Energy (DOE), U.S. Department of Agriculture (USDA), and EPA.
+- B&C’s government relations professionals have assisted large and small chemical, biotechnology, and biofuel clients advance their bioenergy policy objectives before Congress, the U.S. Department of Energy (DOE), the U.S. Department of Agriculture (USDA), and EPA.

-- We have organized and managed a coalition of clients to advance Congressional appropriations and authorizing legislation supporting production of nonfood bioenergy crops.
+- B&C has organized and managed a coalition of clients to advance Congressional appropriations and authorizing legislation supporting production of nonfood bioenergy crops.